What is Racial Equity? Learn the Racial Equity Definition with Examples

 Though the ultimate goal of racial equity may be equality, the route to achieving equity cannot be accomplished simply through treating everyone equally.
 It is achieved by “treating everyone equitably or justly according to their circumstances.”

-Now that you understand the racial equity definition, you’re probably wondering what racial equity looks like in real life.
-Below are a few examples:
+Now that you understand the racial equity definition, you’re probably wondering, “what is racial justice in real life?”
+Below is a look at the racial justice definition in real-life examples.

 - In education: Affirmative action opponents often favor “race-neutral” admissions policies, which do not explicitly consider race.
 But, in the face of persistent structural inequality, such policies are anything but neutral and give non-people of color an unfair advantage.
 Consideration of all aspects of a student’s background for admission—including race—is critical to becoming a more equitable society.

-- In the workplace: Racial equity in the workplace goes beyond required diversity, equity and inclusion training.
+- In the workplace: What is racial justice in the workplace?
+It goes beyond required diversity, equity and inclusion training.
 To create a more equitable workplace, companies must identify problem areas, give an equal voice to BIPOC employees and allow them to feel heard, and help educate white employees about problems they may not believe exist.
 When race and issues surrounding it are met head on in the workplace—no matter how uncomfortable—all employees are able to learn, embrace differences and thrive.

 Racial Equity Framework